-Graduation requirements include successful completion of each segment of the academic coursework, successful completion of all required fieldwork and the experiential capstone component within 36 months of completion of the academic course work, and be in good academic standing.
+Graduation requirements include successful completion of each segment of the academic coursework, successful completion of all required fieldwork and the experiential capstone component within 36 months of completion of the academic course work and be in good academic standing.
 The UND OT program is a full-time program.
 A student who needs to repeat a course may take longer to complete the program.
-A student may request a part-time fieldwork due to extenuating circumstances or as a reasonable accommodation.
-The part-time fieldwork must be in accordance with the fieldwork placement's usual and customary personnel policies, as long as it is at least 50% of a fulltime equivalent at that site.
+A student may request part-time fieldwork due to extenuating circumstances or as reasonable accommodation.
+The part-time fieldwork must be in accordance with the fieldwork placement's usual and customary personnel policies if it is at least 50% of a full-time equivalent at that site.